Hasselblad X1D vs Pentax 645Z

 - More modern: Reflects 2 years and 2 months of technical progress since the 645Z launch.

-Reasons to prefer the Pentax 645Z:
+Advantages of the Pentax 645Z:

-- Better video: Provides higher movie framerates (1080/60i vs 1080/25p).
+- Better video: Provides higher movie framerates (1080/60i versus 1080/25p).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.